Assume AI is “everywhere” - what still needs actual humans?

 • their kid is melting down at school

-• Ethical and safeguarding responsibilities (e.g. mandatory reporting, complex family situations) benefit from human judgment.
+• Ethical and safeguarding responsibilities (e.g. mandatory reporting, complex family situations) benefit from human judgment and professional accountability - see the BACP ethical framework for an example of what “responsibility” actually looks like in practice.

 Examples: